tsereg/AccComp/README.md

 The build errors were caused by the glitch (?) in Microsoft.Office.Interop.Access.Dao API: the Index object property Fields does not return a Fields object (field collection object), but IUnknown.
 There is also a bug (?) in implementation where iterating the indexes may cause an infinite loop.
 This has been handled by manual intervention in the generated code.

+It took abount an hour to create the working tool, not including the time that was spent detecting and fixing the ACE DAO librabry glitch described above (this was already resolved on another project).

 The conversation is shared here: https://claude.ai/share/9974e6f3-ff88-4143-ab37-ef427b96294a